feyzatopgul/TicTacToeGame-SwiftUI/README.md

 ### PhotoView

 Expands the selected photo and displays it.
-Custom animation was performed for presenting this view controller.
+Custom animation is performed for presenting this view controller.

 <img src= "https://i.imgur.com/yUXYIiK.png" width="400">